 Science as Art Contest Guidelines and Submission Instructions

 Art is valued for its capacity to communicate.
 It can make complex scientific phenomena comprehensible to everyone.
 The goal of the Science as Art Contest is to spark public interest in science.
-The Science as Art Contest celebrates the creativity of the students in University of Wisconsin-Platteville with art from primary images capturing scientific phenomena or generated using scientific tools.
-Submissions will be judged and winners will receive prizes.
-All artwork will be displayed at the 2014 EMS Expo as well as on the Expo website.
+The Science as Art Contest celebrates the creativity of the students at the University of Wisconsin-Platteville with art from primary images capturing scientific phenomena or generated using scientific tools.
+Submissions will be judged and the winner will receive a prize.
+All artwork will be displayed at the 2017 EMS Expo as well as on the Expo website.

 Guidelines for Artwork

 The artwork should present original student work related to science/engineering and should fit into one of the following categories:

 - Photographs/Pictures – Digital photographs obtained by cameras, microscopes, telescopes, and similar instruments.
 Images created by sensors are also appreciated.